jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 Subject to the terms and conditions of employment, the Director may at any time terminate or suspend the employment of any of the Authority's employees.

 ### 25A
-In respect of the functions of the Authority in relation to employees in the Aviation Security Service, the references in clauses 24 and 25 of this Schedule to the Director shall be read as references to the General Manager.
+In respect of the functions of the Authority in relation to employees in the Aviation Security Service, the references in clauses 24 and 25 to the Director shall be read as references to the General Manager.

 ### 25B
 No person employed in the Aviation Security Service may hold any other office with the Authority whether as an employee, consultant, agent, or otherwise without the written approval of the Minister.